 I don’t know about you, but I am busy!
 And — though it’s sometimes fun to make great meals that take time — the vast majority of my days benefit greatly from quick, healthy, and delicious foods.

-Those same editors also offer The Complete Make-Ahead Cookbook, which allows you to prep part or all of the meal in advance to save you time when it’s time to get down to the business of eating.
+Those same editors also offer The Complete Make-Ahead Cookbook, which allows you to prep part or all of the meal in advance.
+You’ll easily save time when it’s time to get down to the business of eating.
 (Yes, please!)

 And then there’s Slow Cooker Revolution: Volume 2.
-Volume 2, in my opinion, is much better than Volume 1 of the slow cooker books.
-Volume 1 does have great recipes, but it requires you to do an awful lot of prep work before using the slow cooker.
-Volume 2, however, has many more dump-and-go-style recipes, which are perfect for busy women.
+I definitely recommend Volume 2 if you’re looking for a time-saving book.
+Volume 1 does have great recipes, but it requires a lot of prep work before tossing your ingredients in the slow cooker.
+Volume 2, however, has plenty of more dump-and-go recipes, which are perfect for busy folks like me.

 P.S.
 If you don’t already have a slow cooker, I highly recommend you grab or gift one of those as well!

 I love books!
 Fiction for relaxing and non-fiction for learning new skills, getting inspired, etc. But it’s hard for a lot of us to find the time to read as much as we’d like.